Super Lawyers

 This new law might make bankruptcy a path for the Archdiocese of Baltimore.
 We already have a roadmap for how this could play out.
 Religious institutions have turned to bankruptcy as a strategic legal maneuver to protect themselves from financial liability, particularly in cases related to clergy sexual abuse allegations and lawsuits.
 The results have been that the churches have been largely able to pay less and avoid juries.

 In fact, the first thing would be more justice delayed.
 When a church files for bankruptcy, an automatic stay goes into effect, which halts all legal actions, including pending lawsuits and collection efforts by creditors.
-This pause provides the church with temporary relief from litigation and financial obligations.
+This pause provides the Church with temporary relief from litigation and financial obligations.

 The Baltimore Sun has an article – a good article – today flushing out some of these issues.

-September 6, 2023: Next month, a new Maryland law will go into effect allowing victims of child sex abuse that occurred decades ago to file civil lawsuits that were previously barred by the statute of limitations.
+Next month, a new Maryland law will go into effect, allowing victims of child sex abuse that occurred decades ago to file civil lawsuits that were previously barred by the statute of limitations.
 The Baltimore Archdiocese is expecting to be named as a defendant in a wave of these sex abuse lawsuits and could face billions in potential liabilities.
 Earlier this week, the Archdiocese released a statement to its parishioners acknowledging that it is considering filing bankruptcy to deal with the impending sex abuse claims.
 Many other Archdioceses around the country have filed Chapter 11 bankruptcy when overwhelmed by sex abuse claims.
 Contrary to popular belief, filing bankruptcy would not mean that abuse victims get nothing.
 Rather, the bankruptcy court would establish and approve a trust fund.
 Victims would submit claims and get settlement offers paid out of the compensation fund.

-August 21, 2023: Earlier today, news broke that a Judge in the Circuit Court for Baltimore City ruled that the names of all individuals accused of sexual abuse in the investigation report of the Archdiocese of Baltimore will soon be released to the public.
+Earlier today, news broke that a Judge in the Circuit Court for Baltimore City ruled that the names of all individuals accused of sexual abuse in the investigation report of the Archdiocese of Baltimore will soon be released to the public.
 The 463-page report details an exhaustive investigation by the Maryland Attorney General’s office into sexual abuse within the Catholic Church in Baltimore spanning several decades.
 The report identifies 156 clergy and other church officials who were implicated in acts of sexual abuse.
 When the report was first released earlier this year, however, 46 of those names were redacted.
 The recent court order will permit the Attorney General to reveal 43 of the 46 concealed names, but only after those individuals can file objections to the ruling.

 Some insurers have settled, with 29 paying more than $1.6 billion.
 Houser plans to dismiss related ongoing cases in Illinois and Texas.
 Prominent insurers like Allstate, Fireman’s Fund, and Liberty Mutual are among the defendants who have not stepped up and paid what many believe they owe.

-May 17, 2023: The director of the Maryland State Boychoir, Frank T. Cimino, was forced to resign this week after it was uncovered that he was named as an alleged child sex abuser in the recently released report on sexual abuser within the Baltimore Catholic Church.
-When the Maryland Attorney General released its report on sex abuse within the Baltimore Archdiocese earlier this year, a large number of accused abusers from within the church were explicitly named.
+The director of the Maryland State Boychoir, Frank T. Cimino, was forced to resign this week after it was uncovered that he was named as an alleged child sex abuser in the recently released report on sexual abuser within the Baltimore Catholic Church.
+When the Maryland Attorney General released its report on sex abuse within the Baltimore Archdiocese earlier this year, a large number of accused abusers from within the Church were explicitly named.
 Ten of those names were redacted.
 Last week, however, the Baltimore Sun released a story revealing that Cimino was one of those individuals.

 New Maryland Law Lifts Statute of Limitations for Child Sex Abuse Lawsuits

-On April 1, 2023, a new law called the Child Victims Act of 2023 (CVA) was enacted in Maryland.
+On April 1, 2023, the Child Victims Act of 2023 (CVA) was enacted in Maryland.
 The new CVA makes it easier for survivors of childhood sexual abuse to file lawsuits.
 This new law enables survivors to file retroactive lawsuits even if their claims have expired under an existing statute of limitations.
 It also removes the statute of limitations for all future lawsuits based on childhood sexual abuse claims.

 The new law does not create a time limit for survivors to revive their out-of-date lawsuits, unlike similar laws in other states that typically have a “lookback window.”
 Maryland’s approach to providing a permanent lookback is hoped to serve as a leader in allowing survivors to seek justice when ready.
 The CVA will go into effect starting October 1, 2023.